strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 ## Conclusion

 In this blog post, we described Server-Side Apply, how Strimzi uses it, how to enable it, and how it can simplify working with Strimzi — especially in environments where multiple operators modify the same Kubernetes resources.
 Although Server-Side Apply has been available in Strimzi since version 0.48.0, it is still in the alpha stage and ready for broader testing.
-Before moving it to beta and continuing with the next implementation phases, we would like to hear from users whether it works as expected and which other resources they consider problematic.
+Before moving it to beta and progressing to the next implementation phases, we would like to hear from users on whether the phase 1 implementation of SSA behaves as expected and which other resources they find problematic.

-You can share your feedback with us on Slack, or by opening a discussion or an issue on GitHub if you encounter any problems or have suggestions related to Server-Side Apply in Strimzi.
+You can share your feedback with us on [Slack](https://slack.cncf.io/), or by opening [a discussion](https://github.com/orgs/strimzi/discussions) or [an issue](https://github.com/strimzi/strimzi-kafka-operator/issues) on GitHub if you encounter any problems or have suggestions related to Server-Side Apply in Strimzi.